MicrosoftDocs/azure-devops-docs/docs/repos/git/use-ssh-keys-to-authenticate.md

 <a name="newkeys"></a>

-### I'm using Git LFS with VSTS and I get errors when pulling files tracked by Git LFS.
+### I'm using Git LFS with Azure DevOps Services and I get errors when pulling files tracked by Git LFS.

-VSTS currently doesn't support LFS over SSH.
+Azure DevOps Services currently doesn't support LFS over SSH.
 Use HTTPS to connect to repos with Git LFS tracked files.

 ### How can I use a non default key location, i.e. not ~/.ssh/id_rsa and ~/.ssh/id_rsa.pub ?